coveo/ui-kit/packages/atomic-angular/README.md

 You can initialize the search interface at any time in the lifecycle of your application.
 One such suitable lifecyle hook is `AfterViewInit`.

-For example, using the above `AppModule` as a starting point, which bootstrap `AppComponent`:
+The following example uses this `AfterViewInit` hook, and relies on the above `AppModule` as a starting point, which bootstraps `AppComponent`.

 ```typescript
 // app.component.ts